mcellteam/mcell/libmcell/documentation/generated/classes.rst

   | new values are appended to the existing files.
 If such files do not exist, new files are
   | created.

+* | **continue_after_sigalrm**: bool = False
+  | MCell registers a SIGALRM signal handler.
+When SIGALRM signal is received and
+  | continue_after_sigalrm is False, checkpoint is stored and simulation is terminated.
+  | When continue_after_sigalrm is True, checkpoint is stored and simulation continues.

 Count
 =====